c0508383/Infernal-Ring/README.md

 ![](images/logo.png)

 ### ❓ About
-Infernal Ring is a 2D classic fighting game, with an OST, original artwork, and plethora of unique mechanics.
+Infernal Ring is a 2D classic fighting game in a familiar pixel art style, with an OST, original artwork, and plethora of unique mechanics.

 The game takes inspiration from such classic fighting games as Street Fighter, and newer fighting games such as Dragon Ball FighterZ, to make for a truly dynamic experience.
 The main mechanic of the game, Rings, allows players to select among 9 unique playstyles at the beginning of a match, in addition to a color palette swap.